-Mr. Nelson was named the 2019 Best Lawyers Dallas Litigation – Labor and Employment Lawyer of the Year and has been consistently recognized as one of The Best Lawyers in America® for Labor & Employment Litigation (2012-2019).
+Mr. Nelson is recognized by Chambers USA for his work as a Labor and Employment attorney in Texas, and he has been consistently recognized as one of The Best Lawyers in America® for Labor & Employment Litigation (2012-2023), including being named the 2019 Lawyer of the Year by Best Lawyers for Dallas Litigation – Labor and Employment.
+Mr. Nelson is also ranked as among the Lawdragon 500 Leading Corporate Employment Lawyers.
 A fellow in the College of Labor and Employment Lawyers, Mr. Nelson counsels and represents clients in all aspects of federal and state employment regulation, labor relations, and compensation and benefits law.
 He has extensive experience defending complex labor and benefit matters, including class and collective actions under the Fair Labor Standards Act, Title VII of the Civil Rights Act, the Employee Retirement Income Security Act, the Worker Adjustment and Retraining Notification Act, the Age Discrimination in Employment Act, and comparable state laws.
-He has successfully defended clients against wide variety of claims including compliance with state and federal wage and hour laws; worker misclassification challenges; allegations of systemic age, race, disability and gender discrimination; “whistle-blower” retaliation; and breach of fiduciary duties under the Employee Retirement Income Security Act.
+He has successfully defended clients against a wide variety of claims including compliance with state and federal wage and hour laws; worker misclassification challenges; allegations of systemic age, race, disability and gender discrimination; “whistle-blower” retaliation; and breach of fiduciary duties under the Employee Retirement Income Security Act.
 He also regularly advises and represents clients in connection with trade secret, competition, and employee-raiding issues.

 Representative areas in which Mr. Nelson practices include: